bguiz/blog-bguiz/src/posts/2024-09-08-devrel-team-okr-planning-strategy.md

 It is an integral part of DevRel strategy, and must be done right.

 This article introduces you to the OKRA framework.
-This is a method for planning OKRs for your team.
+This is a method for planning *Objectives and Key Results* (OKRs) for your team.
-I have been using and iterating on the OKRA framework for about 5 years.
+The additional “A” is for emphasis on *actions*.
+This framework is the result of about 5 years of iteration.
-We will cover this hands-on, spreadsheet-centric, approach to planning.
+It is a hands-on, spreadsheet-centric, approach to planning.
-It can be applied to any team that uses OKRs.
-It draws from specific examples that relate to DevRel teams.
+It can be applied to any team that uses OKRs - and this article draws from specific examples that relate to DevRel teams.
-We will round off the article with some tips.
-This includes goal setting, and strategies to plan and execute them well.
+We will round off with goal setting tips, and strategies to plan and execute them well.

-Time to plan your DevRel team’s goals effectively!
+Time to plan your team’s goals effectively!
-Let’s delve in, beginning with a step-by-step guide.
+Let’s begin with a step-by-step guide.

 ## Goals